NEWS

 - Updated main vignette to only use

-run_regression = TRUE
+run_regression = TRUE for simplicity

 - Added argument

-, messages are printed throughout fitting that display progress and verbose
+verbose to sp_vim; if TRUE, messages are printed throughout fitting that display progress and verbose is passed to SuperLearner

 - Change names of internal functions from